 Once you are done, you can lock the lid with a tiny clip that prevents the odor from leaking.
 My concern was whether it would leak if I accidentally tipped it over.
 Thankfully, that hasn’t happened so far and I guess I will cross the river when I come to it rather than fussing over it.

-- Inexpensive option to portable toilets
+- Inexpensive option to camp toilet.

 - 5 gallon capacity that can hold multiple disposable bags